Sunday, October 12, 2:00 pm

 Second Sunday Culture Films Series: India

 The Penn Museum's Second Sunday Culture Films presents a new series, "Local Color."
 This season of culture films embraces the small but powerful aspects of culture that make our world vivid and spectacular.
-Filmmaker Rowena Potts kicks off the series with two of her short films, both of which make their Philadelphia premieres at this screening: Kaker Kolkata / Kolkata of the Crows (2012), a rumination on the cultural significance of crows in the dense urban environment of Kolkata (Calcutta), weaving together the voices and perspectives of some of the city's diverse inhabitants; and Mecho Bazaar / The Fish Market (2013), a short observational documentary exploring the daily rhythms and sensory dimensions of a neighborhood fish market in Kolkata.
+Two films by filmmaker Rowena Potts kick off the series, both making their Philadelphia premieres at this screening: Kaker Kolkata / Kolkata of the Crows (2012), a rumination on the cultural significance of crows in the dense urban environment of Kolkata (Calcutta), weaving together the voices and perspectives of some of the city's diverse inhabitants; and Mecho Bazaar / The Fish Market (2013), a short observational documentary exploring the daily rhythms and sensory dimensions of a neighborhood fish market in Kolkata.
 Manjita Mukharji, Lecturer, Penn South Asian Studies, helps to lead the post-screening discussion.
 Sponsored by the Penn Humanities Forum, Penn Cinema Studies, and the South Asia Center.
 Free with Museum admission.